US urgent care market, mapped

 Which is the largest urgent care chain in the US?

-MedExpress, owned by Optum and ultimately UnitedHealth Group, operates the largest US footprint at around 280 locations across roughly 18 states.
-Concentra follows with about 540 medical centers when occupational-health clinics are included, though Concentra's model is workers comp and pre-employment rather than walk-in acute care.
-By pure walk-in urgent care site count, MedExpress and CityMD lead.
+MedExpress, owned by Optum and ultimately UnitedHealth Group, operates the largest pure walk-in urgent care footprint in the US at around 280 locations across roughly 18 states.
+Concentra has more total medical centers when occupational-health clinics are counted, but its model is workers comp and pre-employment rather than walk-in acute care.
+By walk-in site count alone, MedExpress and GoHealth are the two largest operators.

 What percentage of US urgent care clinics are owned by chains?